-St. John’s School of Law hosts month-long programs each summer at the University’s beautiful Rome and Paris campuses, each located in the heart of one of the Great Cities of Europe.
-Students with an interest in international and comparative law – or simply wanting to expand their legal education experience overseas – will find no better programs.
+St. John’s School of Law hosts a month-long program at the University’s beautiful Rome campus, located in the heart of one of the Great Cities of Europe.
+Students with an interest in international and comparative law – or simply wanting to expand their legal education experience overseas – will find no better program.

 We justifiably pride ourselves on our strong reputation for preparing young lawyers for the practice of law, and our transnational programs also provide experiential learning opportunities for J.D. students.
-For the 2012-2013 academic year, two students will be doing five-month practicum placements with the North Atlantic Treaty Organization (NATO) in Mons, Belgium.
-Additional overseas practica will be added in the 2013-2104 academic year and beyond.
+Most years, two students complete a five-month practicum placement with the North Atlantic Treaty Organization (NATO) in Mons, Belgium.
+Additional overseas practica are considered as appropriate.

 The academic exchange with Glasgow University Law School offers students another exciting opportunity for semester-long study abroad.
 Under the Glasgow Academic Exchange Program, St. John’s will host the most highly qualified students from Glasgow, while similarly talented and committed St. John’s Law students may sample the intellectual and cultural riches that Glasgow Law School offers.
 Currently enrolled and matriculated J.D. students who are in good academic standing with a minimum GPA of 3.2 may apply for the Glasgow Academic Exchange Program.

 The Dean’s Travel Study Program takes place during the January intersession or over the Law School's Spring Break.The curriculum combines travel abroad, academic lectures, meetings with local lawyers, audiences with business leaders, and tours of historical sites, all to give participants a broader and a deeper understanding of the host country's prevailing legal culture.
 The leaders of the Dean’s Travel Study Program ensure that multiple viewpoints are heard on issues ranging from human rights, to trade, to immigration, to politics.